jubishop/logviewer/README.md

 ```

 This will:
-1. Parse the NDJSON file (or auto-detect the most recent .ndjson file in current directory)
+1. Parse the NDJSON file
-2. Include all log levels (debug and above)
+2. Include all log levels (trace and above by default)
 3. Generate an HTML file in `/tmp/`
-4. Open the HTML file in your default browser
+4. Open the HTML file in your default browser (initially filtered to debug+)

 ### Filter by Log Level